Overview

 )

-Note that the default basis function type in mgcv are thin plate regression splines (Simon N. Wood 2003) using k = 10 basis functions per default.
+Note that the default basis function type in mgcv are thin plate regression splines (Wood 2003) using k = 10 basis functions per default.
 Setting k = 10 is reasonable in most cases, but this may not be enough for very complex functional forms.

 The type of basis in mgcv is selected with the bs argument.
 There are a number of different basis types readily available, from P-splines (Eilers and Marx 1996) to Markov random fields, this is documented on the mgcv manual page ?smooth.terms.
 Setting up the smooth terms is relatively straightforward when already known one.
 For example, if one is interested in specifying interaction terms, e.g., with main effects and interaction using two covariates, we could do the following using tensor product splines